20 Easy Ways to Spread Kindness & Love (Simple Acts That Make a Big Difference)

 #3 - Leave flowers on someone's doorstep

-Flowers have a way of softening everything.
-They can also be shared with a library, hospital, or nursing home for unexpected joy.
+Flowers soften everything.
+You can also share blooms with a library, hospital, or nursing home for a little unexpected joy.

 #4 - Be a mentor for someone.

-We all have strengths we tend to underestimate.
-Sharing your knowledge—whether practical or creative—is a generous way to honor your gifts.
+We all underestimate our own wisdom.
+Sharing your skills and knowledge—practical or creative—is a generous way to honor your gifts.

 #5 - Send an encouraging letter to someone who needs it.